Back to Feedback: Dynamics and Heterogeneity in Panel Data: Solutions and pitfalls in linear panel data models with constant coefficients

 \subsection{Misspecification issues in dynamic panel models}

-It is important to note that, except for methods based on large-T arguments, all the methods reviewed in this section rely on conditional moment restrictions such as (\ref{eq_seq_moment}) being satisfied.
-That is, the credibility of the methods hinges on the validity of instrumental variables that, unlike in the quasi-experimental literature, are \emph{internal} to the model.
+Except for methods based on large-T arguments, all the methods reviewed in this section rely on conditional moment restrictions such as (\ref{eq_seq_moment}) being satisfied.
+Hence, the credibility of the methods hinges on the validity of instrumental variables that, unlike in the quasi-experimental literature, are \emph{internal} to the model.
 As a result, a threat to validity is that the model be misspecified in some dimensions.
 One form of misspecification, which was already highlighted in \citet{arellano1991some}, is related to the dependence structure of errors when lagged outcomes are present in the equation.
 Indeed, considering the autoregressive model (\ref{eq_autoreg2}) and assuming that $\mathbb{E}[U_{it}\,|\, Y_i^{t-1}]=0$ requires $U_{it}$ to be independent over time. \citet{arellano1991some} propose a test of this hypothesis, against a more general alternative that $U_{it}$ follow a moving-average process of a given order.

 Empirically, there are other reasons why the model, and the implied moment restrictions, may be misspecified.
 One reason is that, unlike what model (\ref{PD_model}) postulates, the coefficients $\beta$ may be heterogeneous across individuals and possibly over time as well (\citealp{marx2024heterogeneous}).
 This concern with treatment effects \emph{heterogeneity} has taken a central place in modern applied econometrics, as reviewed in the introduction, and it is the topic of the next section.
 Another possible source of misspecification is that, in contrast with the linear model (\ref{PD_model}), the true relationship between outcomes $Y_{it}$ and covariates $X_{it}$ may be \emph{nonlinear}.
 Such a concern is prevalent in settings with continuous treatments or discrete outcomes, and it is the topic of Section \ref{sec_nonlin}.